 Ah yes.
 Did we tell you about our epic, totally over ambitious U.S. road trip?
 OK, this is where we totally lay down our U.S. food street cred.

-We traversed a good portion of the mainland United States (plus Toronto) in just seven weeks including amazing stops in Washington DC, Pittsburgh, Nashville, Asheville, Miami, Houston, El Paso, Austin, New Orleans, Phoenix, Los Angeles, San Francisco, Denver and Portland.
+We traversed a good portion of the mainland United States (plus Toronto) in just seven weeks including amazing stops in Washington DC, Pittsburgh, Nashville, Asheville, Charleston, Miami, Houston, El Paso, Austin, New Orleans, Phoenix, Los Angeles, San Francisco, Denver and Portland.

 We ate in so many cities in such a brief period of time during our kamikaze U.S. tour that our heads were spinning.
 There was so much great food, both old and new, all over the country.